ekomi-ltd/cronoscope/README.md

 ```

-From above, the main.py is the program to be executed whereas rest are the
+From above, the main.py is the program to be executed whereas rest are the arguments.

 ### Confguration
 The cronoscope is totally configured via environment variables and there are no configuration files.
 Following are the environment variables: